FDio/vpp/docs/gettingstarted/users/configutil/commandfour.rst

 List/Install/Uninstall VPP
 **************************

-With option "4" the user can list, install or uninstall the FD.io VPP packages.
-If there are packages already installed, the packages will be listed and then the user will be asked if the packages should be uninstalled.
-If no packages are installed the user will be asked if the FD.io packages should be installed.
+With command option "4" the user can list, install, or uninstall the FD.io VPP packages.
+If there are packages already installed, then the packages will be listed and the user will be asked if the packages should be uninstalled.
+If no packages are installed, then the user will be asked if the FD.io packages should be installed.
 The packages installed will be the latest released packages.

 Uninstalling the packages: